 Notable deals for the quarter include Benderson Development’s acquisition of the Kroger Co.’s retail properties for $487mm and Gaming & Leisure Properties’ acquisition of two entertainment locations from Bally’s Corporation for $484mm.

 Based on various industry sector valuations, there continues to be an attractive value arbitrage driven by the delta between business and real estate multiples.
-The multiple implied by average sale leaseback cap rates (i.e. 6.0% to 8.0%) implies a range of over 12x to almost 17x.
-This compares favorably to general middle market transactions (7.2x for Q1’21 per GF Data) and some large transaction multiples as well.
+The multiple implied by average sale leaseback cap rates (i.e., 5.5% to 7.5%) implies a range of over 13x to over 18x.
+This compares favorably to general middle market transactions (7.2x for Q2’21 per GF Data) and some large transaction multiples as well.
 Attractive arbitrage opportunities are generally prevalent across many middle-market sub-sectors.

 To access the full report, please click here.